QuickBooks HelpQuickBooksHelpIntuit

 Depreciation or amortization expenses include long-term assets like equipment, real-estate, or goodwill.
 Our QuickBooks Live experts classify these assets to make it easier for your tax preparer to track and maximize your deductions over their useful lives.

-Clear and up-to-date records of what your customers owe ( accounts receivable) and what you owe your vendors (accounts payable) help you see your cash flow better.
+Clear and up-to-date records of what your customers owe (accounts receivable) and what you owe your vendors (accounts payable) help you see your cash flow better.
 Our QuickBooks Live experts review these.

 Maintain your cash flow better by keeping your account balances up to date.
 It’s important to classify your transactions and reconcile your books to the most recent time period.

-Required documents for the year end
+Required documents for year-end tax preparation

 Transfer your year-end report to a tax preparer with Quickbooks Live Tax.
 They’ll need info from you like your tax return for the previous year or depreciation schedules.
 Here’s more of what you’ll need.